ESF Programme Priorities

 Joint Qualifications in Vocational Education and Training (VET)

-A new call on Joint Qualifications on Vocational Education and Training is now open for applications.
+A new call on Joint Qualifications on Vocational Education and Training closed for applications on 31 January 2018.
 More details at:

 European Social Fund Case Studies